optimizeq8/optimizeappchallenge/backend.md

 2. We prefer PHP (Laravel/Lumen), but the solution can also be written in Symfony.
 3. Candidates must submit the project as a git repository (github.com, bitbucket.com, gitlab.com).
 The repository must avoid containing the words `optimizeapp` and `challenge`.
 4. The solution must be [production] ready.
+5. Run application in Docker, candidate must provide docker-composer.yml and start.sh bash script at the root of the project, which should setup all relevant services/applications.

 ## Problem Statement